notangelmario/fresh_gleam/README.md

 name = "main"
 # Can be any name but remember to change
 # the alias in the deno.json file as explained below
+# and pass the name to the plugin
 version = "0.1.0"
 target = "javascript"